Table of Contents

 Third-party insurance entails the insurer defending and indemnifying policyholders in the event of covered claims, which implies that when a third party asserts a claim against the policyholder for a covered loss, the insurer must act in good faith and investigate the allegation promptly to ascertain who was at fault for the collision.

-In California, third parties have a very limited power to sue another person’s insurer for bad faith.
-This implies that even if the other party caused the accident and the insurance refuses to pay damages, the injured third party has no cause of action against the insurer for bad faith as the insurer’s sole obligation is to the policyholder, not the other person.
+In California, third parties have minimal power to sue another person’s insurer for bad faith.
+This implies that even if the other party caused the accident and the insurance refuses to pay damages, the injured third party has no cause of action against the insurer for bad faith, as the insurer’s sole obligation is to the policyholder, not the other person.

 Do you need legal assistance regarding a third-party claim?
 You deserve the best legal representation for your case.
 Reach out to us at our legal office in Los Angeles, CA, or other practice areas, and we will help you with a free case evaluation.

-If you have been burned, lost property, or a loved one, we can help you find justice by seeking an assignment of third party rights to recover damages such as final medical costs, funeral expenses, and loss of moral financial support.
+Suppose you have been burned, or lost property or a loved one.
+In that case, we can help you find justice by seeking an assignment of third-party rights to recover damages such as final medical costs, funeral expenses, and loss of moral and financial support.